shashankgugnani93/database/json-to-duality-migrator/4-json-to-duality-migrator-schema-design/json-to-duality-migrator-schema-design.md

 1. Run the `INFER_AND_GENERATE_SCHEMA` procedure to infer a relational schema.
 We specify `minFieldFrequency` as 30 so that the `coffeeItem` field will be pruned from the schema and won't map to a relational column.

-    minFieldFrequency defines the percentage threshold for all documents when a field is considered an **occurence outlier**.
+    minFieldFrequency defines the percentage threshold for all documents when a field is considered an **occurrence outlier**.
 Such outliers are not mapped to any underlying column.

     ```sql
     <copy>